the-rachel/styles/Doing/doing-analysis.md

 **This is a typical example of a brand analysis I’d do after interviews with company stakeholders and research about the space.
 This particular analysis is from a startup called Doing (doing.io), which aims to aggregate experiences and events from all over the web into one unified platform, and integrate with merchants and organizations to help them promote their activity calendars.
 PLEASE DO NOT SHARE any of the below; this is only being shared as an example of my work.**

+If you'd like this as a .PDF, [here it is](https://github.com/the-rachel/styles/blob/master/Doing/Doing%20brand%20analysis%20and%20recommendations.pdf)

 -----------------------------------

 *The purpose of this document is to begin the work of synthesizing and solidifying all the great work you have done up to this point in defining your brand.
 This document sets forth some recommendations for broader themes, personality, high level strategy, and other stuff too!
 The feedback I collect on this document will be the bones for your style guide.*